The Game Plan (film)

 The Game Plan is a 2007 American sports family comedy film directed by Andy Fickman from a screenplay by Nichole Millard and Kathryn Price, based on a story conceived by Millard, Price, and Audrey Wells.
 The film stars Dwayne "The Rock" Johnson in the lead role; Madison Pettis; and Kyra Sedgwick.
 It follows a professional quarterback who finds out he has an eight-year-old daughter from a previous relationship.

 It is the final film where Johnson is credited with his ring name.
-The Game Plan was released in the United States on September 28, 2007, and grossed $146 million worldwide, making it a success at the box-office.
+The Game Plan was released in the United States on September 28, 2007 to mixed reviews but was a commercial success, earning $146 million worldwide.